gabbo89/EEA2024-2025/docs/1a1_terminal.md

 ![moba_panel]({{"/assets/images/image-1.png" | relative_url }})

-## **mac**
+## **Apple users**
-To connect to the server and be able to use interactive and graphical softwares, you need first to have installed on your computer the XQuartz software, that can be downloaded from the official website: https://www.xquartz.org/.
+To connect to the server and be able to use interactive and graphical software, you need first to have installed on your computer the XQuartz software, which can be downloaded from the official website [XQuartz Download Page](https://www.xquartz.org/).

-Next I reccomend to connect from the terminal to the server using the following syntax:
+Next I reccomend to connect using the default terminal application and connect to the server using the following syntax:

 `ssh -X {username}@{srv_name}`